 El Greco (1541-1614) was a Spanish painter who was far ahead of his time; his expressionistic paintings gained new renown in the 20th century.

 It was the Monster Mash.

-“Monster Mash” was a smash hit novelty song in 1962 by Bobby “Boris” Pickett and the Crypt-Keepers.
+“Monster Mash” was a smash hit novelty song in 1962 by Bobby “Boris” Pickett and the Crypt-Kickers.
 Pickett went on to release a few more singles but never again attained the popularity of his first outing.

 Three Emo Philips.

 Emo Philips is a standup comedian from the wacked-out Andy Kaufman school of comedy.
 The All Music Guide describes his routine as "a bit like listening to an extraterrestrial doing shtick, and just about as funny in spots."

 And here’s Kitty Carlisle with the soup dish.

 Kitty Carlisle (1910-2007) was an actress who appeared in a few movies during the 1930s and 1940s, but she was best known for her regular appearances as a panelist on To Tell the Truth, a game show in which the celebrity panel must decide which of three contestants is associated with a story.

 Your Auntie Mame privileges are revoked for a month.

 Auntie Mame is a 1956 play and a 1958 movie based on the 1955 Patrick Dennis novel of the same name.
 Both starred Rosalind Russell as Mame Dennis, the eccentric aunt of a young orphan.